april-knights/Government/Legislation/Mediation Act.md

 1. Once the role of Moderation Committee member is accepted, Committee members will be sworn in by a simple majority vote of both councils.
 2. Once sworn in, Moderation Committee members shall serve until the next committee is nominated and sworn in.
 3. If unfit to carry out their duties, Moderation Committee Members may be removed from their position via an absolute majority vote of both councils.
+4. If a replacement Moderation Committee Member is required, for any reason, the appointment process may be repeated for the replacement member.

 ### Section IV - Moderation Committee Responsibilities